thycotic/sdk-documentation/README.md

 The SDK will allow us to pull data from Secret Server and inject it in the config file.

+Note that the injected data is not available in Application_Start, because this is a HTTP Intercept module it will not have ran yet.

 ### Prerequisites - Web

 1. Create a rule in Secret Server for client onboarding: